fisodd/www.fisodd.org/content/_index.rst

 Welcome to `Fisodd </post/f-is-odd/>`__.

-This is the much casual, more personal blog space.
+This is the casual, more personal blog space.
 The cleaner, more professional site is `Fisodd.com <https://www.fisodd.com/>`__.

 Some recent updates are below.